VZkxr/Portfolio/README.md

 ## About some projects
 * **Ghidora:**
-For this project, only the Regex library is required.
 The project is purely experimental, exploring a type of alphanumeric encryption.
 It's not recommended for use in high-security situations.
 [![ghid-pres.png](https://i.postimg.cc/fytSQVL3/ghid-pres.png)](https://postimg.cc/D4hwqy1F)

 * **Employee Manager:**